Uniqueness and universality of the Brownian map: The case of triangulations

 We claim that

 To prove this, we start by observing that we have $D'(s,t)=0$ for every $s,t\in[0,1]$ such that $p_\be(s)=p_\be(t)$, a.s.
-This follows by exactly the same argument as in the proof of \cite[Proposition 3.3 (iii)]{IM}.
-Recalling the definition of $D^*$ in subsection \ref{CRTlabels}, and using the fact that $D'$ satisfies the triangle inequality, we see that the property $D'\leq D^\circ$ implies $D'(s,t)\leq D^*(s,t)$ for every $s,t\in [0,1]$.
+This follows by exactly the same argument as in the proof of~\cite{IM}, Proposition 3.3(iii).
+Recalling the definition of $D^*$ in Section~\ref{CRTlabels}, and using the fact that $D'$ satisfies the triangle inequality, we see that the property $D'\leq D^\circ$ implies $D'(s,t)\leq D^*(s,t)$ for every $s,t\in[0,1]$.

-Then let $U$ and $V$ be two independent random variables uniformly distributed over $[0,1]$, and such that the pair $(U,V)$ is independent of all other random quantities.
+Then let $U$ and $V$ be two independent random variables uniformly distributed over $[0,1]$ and such that the pair $(U,V)$ is independent of all other random quantities.
 By a continuity argument, our claim (\ref{D'claim}) will follow if we can verify that $D'(U,V)=D^*(U,V)$ a.s.
-Since $D'(U,V)\leq D^*(U,V)$ it will be sufficient to verify that $D'(U,V)$ and $D^*(U,V)$ have the same distribution.
+Since $D'(U,V)\leq D^*(U,V)$, it will be sufficient to verify that $D'(U,V)$ and $D^*(U,V)$ have the same distribution.
 To see this, let $0=i(1)<i(2)<\cdots<i(n-1)$ be the first visits by the white contour sequence of $\tau_n$ of the vertices of type $1$ in $\tau_n$.
-Also set $U_n=\lceil (n-1)U\rceil$ and $V_n=\lceil (n-1)V\rceil$, which are both uniformly distributed over $\{1,2,\ldots,n-1\}$.
-It follows from (\ref{type1}) that
+Also set $U_n=\lceil(n-1)U\rceil$ and $V_n=\lceil (n-1)V\rceil$, which are both uniformly distributed over $\{1,2,\ldots,n-1\}$.
+It follows from (\ref {type1}) that

 Together with (\ref{basicconv3}), this now implies that